Skip to main content

 Identifier: RG-01-001

 Abstract On August 24, 1867, Johns Hopkins incorporated the two institutions which bear his name: Johns Hopkins University and Johns Hopkins Hospital.
 The original members of the Boards of Trustees for the two institutions were named in the Certificate of Incorporation.
-The records of the Board of Trustees span the years 1867 through 2012, although, with the exception of the bound volumes of minutes, relatively little exists for the years prior to 1925.
-The records document the activities of the...
+The records of the Board of Trustees span the years 1867 through 2012 and 2015 - Ongoing, although, with the exception of the bound volumes of minutes, relatively little exists for the years prior to 1925.
+The records document the...

 Johns Hopkins University Metaphysical Club records